lucasfcosta/blog/_posts/2019-02-10-terminal-guide-2019.md

 **You should always be asking yourself if there is a better way of doing something**.
 Most of the time the answer will be "yes".

 **Avoid plugins unless you definitely need them**.
-Most of the time, `vIM` already has the feature you are looking for and it's better to not depend on any third-parties in this case.
-Using few plugins keeps your environment fast, free of bloat and will make it easier for you to use `vIM` in any machine.
+Most of the time, `vim` already has the feature you are looking for and it's better to not depend on any third-parties in this case.
+Using few plugins keeps your environment fast, free of bloat and will make it easier for you to use `vim` in any machine.

 As a beginner, you don't exactly know what you need, so go ahead and add anything that you think might improve your workflow. **I usually recommend beginners to start with [`NERDTree`](https://github.com/scrooloose/nerdtree) and [`fzf`](https://github.com/junegunn/fzf.vim)**.
 In the future, you will eventually want to trim your configs and remove the clutter.

-Ultimately, the best tip I can give to anyone using `vIM` is to adopt an incremental learning approach.
+Ultimately, the best tip I can give to anyone using `vim` is to adopt an incremental learning approach.
 Try to improve a little bit every day and avoid trying to learn too many techniques in a short period.
-You will use your text-editor of choice — hopefully `vIM` — every single day, thus it is better to take a few days to assimilate a single command and use it for the rest of your life than to learn many tricks quickly and use them only once.
+You will use your text-editor of choice — hopefully `vim` — every single day, thus it is better to take a few days to assimilate a single command and use it for the rest of your life than to learn many tricks quickly and use them only once.

 Dig deep, learn things properly and at a moderate pace.
-For that, I highly recommend [`vIM Wikia`](http://vim.wikia.com).
+For that, I highly recommend [`vim Wikia`](http://vim.wikia.com).

 <br>